 St. Paul de Vence is a little medieval town sitting on top of a hill.
 It does look picturesque.
 It has a lot of smaller art galleries and museums, but I found just strolling with an ice cream cone in hand to be the best pastime there.
 Many French artists lived in the area, such as Chagall.
 Oh, and former Rolling Stones bassist has one of his homes there!
 That does justify a visit, doesn’t it 😉

-Of course there are many more places you can visit if you decide to drive out of the Côte d’Azur region.
+Of course there are many more places you can visit if you decide to drive further away from Nice.
 For example, Saint Tropez, Aix en Provence, Marseille are all worth exploring.